bel-curation/pybel-git/README.rst

              - pip install pybel-git
              - pybel-git ci

-An example can be found at https://bitbucket.org/pybel/pybel-bitbucket-example.
+An example repository can be found at https://bitbucket.org/pybel/pybel-bitbucket-example.
+An example build for this repository can be found at https://bitbucket.org/pybel/pybel-bitbucket-example/addon/pipelines/home#!/results/2.

 Deeper Integration with GitLab
 ------------------------------